 Let's continue on our particular trip...

-You settle in a hotel in the middle of the hustle and bustle of Thamel, the tourist district par excellence and your first contact with the world of trekking or hiking and mountaineering.
-Without knowing how you just lost looking at stores of all kinds.
+You settle in a hotel in the middle of the hustle and bustle of Thamel, the tourist district par excellence and your first contact with the world of trekking, hiking, and mountaineering.
+Without knowing how, you just lost sight of looking at stores of all kinds.
 Discover Assan, the oldest district and market in Kathmandu, which has remained the nerve center of the capital of Nepal since medieval times.
-You, simply think you are dreaming or hallucinating or do not know very well what.
-Between places of salt, vegetables, beads or dentists and barbers, suddenly you turn around and voila!
-An alley leads you to a small square, a Stupa in its center, Buddha's eyes watching overhead, doves perched on him and children playing around.
-You see some women dressed as in India, wrapped in the colorful fabrics of a Saree and others dressed in a gray skirt and colored tablecloth.
+You simply think you are dreaming, hallucinating, or do not know very well what.
+Between places of salt, vegetables, beads, or dentists and barbers, suddenly you turn around, and voila!
+An alley leads you to a small square with a stupa in its center, Buddha's eyes watching overhead, doves perched on him, and children playing around.
+You see some women dressed as in India, wrapped in the colorful fabrics of a Saree, and others dressed in a gray skirt and colored tablecloth.
 You do not understand anything.
-Suddenly a Sadhu, in white clothes, gray skin and face painted in a corner, in the sun.
-Meanwhile, a Buddhist monk circling the Stupa, and you there, standing, perplexed.
+Suddenly, a Sadhu, in white clothes with gray skin and a face painted in a corner, was in the sun.
+Meanwhile, a Buddhist monk is circling the stupa, and you are there, standing, perplexed.

-- You realize that Buddhists and Hindus, Nepalese and Tibetan refugees live in peace and harmony.
-What peace, what calm you feel.
-You will continue to feel this way, while you visit the ancient temples and palaces of the area.
+You realize that Buddhists and Hindus, Nepalese and Tibetan refugees live in peace and harmony.
+What peace and calm do you feel?
+You will continue to feel this way while you visit the ancient temples and palaces of the area.

 Are we going trekking?

-Whatever your choice, you will enjoy.
-As long as you pay attention to your guide, who is not there to show you the way but to guide you in the adventure and ensure that you return home safe and sound.
+Whatever your choice, you will enjoy it.
+As long as you pay attention to your guide, who is not there to show you the way but to guide you in the adventure and ensure that you return home safe and sound,.
 The trip, suddenly, has given a 360º change.
 You are in the middle of nowhere and everything at once.
-Welcome to the world of mountains, meadows and rivers, dense jungles and steep snowy peaks.
-Here you will discover that the people of Nepal are gentle by nature and very diverse.
+Welcome to the world of mountains, meadows, rivers, dense jungles, and steep snowy peaks.
+Here, you will discover that the people of Nepal are gentle by nature and very diverse.
 Here you will live unique and unforgettable moments full of overcoming and mixed emotions when contemplating the magnificence of the Himalayas.

 There will be a day that you will wake up in a small shelter at three thousand or four thousand meters of altitude.
-It will still be dark, it will be around 3:30–4 in the morning.
-With the dream and the freezing cold of the night, you will dress and go out, with your traveling companions to walk high.
-Only the light of the front lights gives you light.
+It will still be dark; it will be around 3:30–4 in the morning.
+With the dream and the freezing cold of the night, you will dress and go out with your traveling companions to walk high.
+Only the light from the front lights gives you light.
 The grass creaks at each step.
-It is frozen and the crystals of ice stuck in its leaves shine with the reflection of the lights that shine on you as if they were precious brilliants.
+It is frozen, and the crystals of ice stuck in its leaves shine with the reflection of the lights that shine on you as if they were precious brilliants.

 So you are welcome to Nepal, the land of wonders, culture, history, adventure, and excitement.
-Everything, always, on the skin.
+Everything is always on the skin.